 Now with the Instant Pot, I can easily turn on the saute function and melt a little butter and saute some chopped onion without getting an extra pan dirty.
 It’s so convenient for so many recipes!
 For example, I used the saute function to brown the ground beef for this recipe.

 3. It’s a set-it-and-forget-it method of cooking.

-The reason I love my slow cooker so much is that it is an easy, hands-off method of cooking.
-I am not fond of standing around the stove babysitting a pan or a pot.
+I love my slow cooker so much because it is an easy, hands-off cooking method.
 I am fond of throwing stuff in a pot and walking away.
 So the Instant Pot can provide that for me.
 I love putting everything in the pot and then cleaning up dishes, setting the table, throwing some laundry in the washing machine, and then coming back to a cooked dinner.
 It’s a blessing!

 4. You can use it for more than just dinner.

 I use my Instant Pot almost weekly to make steel-cut oats or quinoa in just a minute or two.

 If you read #1 above you know that I’m a procrastinator/not a planner.
 Therefore I usually have not thawed my meat.
 Don’t worry; there are many ways you can use meat straight out of your freezer in the Instant Pot.